 In Georgia, there are many ancient monasteries, churches and holy places, however, Svetitskhoveli Cathedral occupies a special place among all and is of particular importance for every Georgian.
 Svetitskhoveli is the most important monument of the Georgian culture, art, and architecture, and is distinguished not only by its artistic dignity, nobility and harmony but also by the role that once played for the Georgian nation.

 It is located not far from Tbilisi, in Mtskheta, which was once the capital of the ancient kingdom of Iberia (Kartli).
 The history of Svetitskhoveli is inseparable from the heroic past of Georgia.
 The construction of the cathedral is connected with the adoption of Christianity during the time of the Kartli Kingdom.
-Svetitskhoveli, first of all, is the religious center of Georgia, because it was here that for 8 centuries the residence of the Patriarch of the Georgian Orthodox Church had been located.
+Svetitskhoveli, first of all, is the religious centre of Georgia, because it was here that for 8 centuries the residence of the Patriarch of the Georgian Orthodox Church had been located.

 The stone structured church was built around 19 years, during the reign of King George I. It was finally completed during the reign of Bagrat IV (1027-1072).
 Svetitskhoveli is one of the highest churches in Georgia (54 m).
 It has a huge artistic heritage and is considered one of the pearls of Georgian architecture.
 At the entrance to the temple, a spacious hall with a magnificent view opens.
-Inside and outside the cathedral is richly decorated with paintings and frescoes both with evangelical plots and with everyday motives connected with the way of life and the traditions of the common people.
+Inside and outside the cathedral are richly decorated with paintings and frescoes both with evangelical plots and with everyday motives connected with the way of life and the traditions of the common people.
 Very often in the elements of the decor, you can find a grapevine, as grapes and wine are inseparable from the Georgian culture and are a national treasure.

 Among the numerous relics kept in the cathedral is the Heaton of the Lord.
 October 14 in Mtskheta the Georgian church celebrates with great solemnity the holiday of Svetitskhovloba, dedicated to the acquisition of the Heaton of the Lord.